Welcome to the Master of Climate Change program!

-Dr. Jean Andrey is the Dean of the Faculty of Environment, Dr. Simron Singh is the Associate Dean for Graduate Studies, and Dr. Richard Kelly is the Chair of the Department of Geography and Environmental Management.
+Dr. Bruce Frayne is the Dean of the Faculty of Environment, Dr. Peter Deadman is the Associate Dean for Graduate Studies, and Dr. Susan Elliott is the Interim Chair of the Department of Geography and Environmental Management.

 There are a number of faculty members affiliated with the MCC that represent each of the five academic units in the Faculty of Environment: